Our Board sets the strategic direction of the business.

 Meet our Board

-Our board is made up of six independent members, three members nominated by Blaenau Gwent County Borough Council and three tenant Board members.
+Our board is made up of six independent members, two members nominated by Blaenau Gwent County Borough Council and three tenant Board members.

 Board members at Tai Calon Community Housing share responsibility for:

 - Setting strategic objectives and agreeing the plans to achieve those objectives

 - Monitoring performance against agreed plans and budgets; and